kjarosz/Cuda-Wndchrm/README.md

 ### Nsight Monitor

-The [CUDA Toolkit][] (or perhaps your graphics drivers) is likely to install software called Nsight Monitor.
-This utility keeps track of your GPU and also supplies us with a debugger for our CUDA code if anything goes awry.
-Before continuing on with this project, there is a setting that must be changed.
+The [CUDA Toolkit][] (or perhaps your graphics drivers) is likely to install software called `Nsight Monitor`.
+This utility keeps track of your GPU status and also supplies us with a debugger for our CUDA code if anything goes awry.
+Before continuing on with this project, we must make sure that Nsight doesn't kill our software unexpectedly.

-Search for Nsight Monitor on your system (either in the start menu or on your desktop) and start it up if it isn't already running.
+1. If Nsight isn't already running, search for Nsight Monitor on your system and start it up if it isn't already running.
 An icon should show up for in in the windows tray where the system time is as well as various app notifications.
-Find the Nsight icon, right click on it, and go to Options... .
+2. Find the Nsight icon, right click on it, and go to Options... .
-In the Options page, in the General section, you will find a subsection of settings for "Microsoft Display Driver" along with parameters for something called "WDDM TDR", namely "Delay" and an "enabled" flag.
-The TDR is a Timeout Detection and Repair and is responsible for effectively making sure that your GPU does not get locked up by a non-responsive app.
+3. In the Options page, in the General section, you will find a subsection of settings for "Microsoft Display Driver" along with parameters for something called "WDDM TDR", namely "Delay" and an "enabled" flag.
+4. The TDR is a Timeout Detection and Repair and is responsible for effectively making sure that your GPU does not get locked up by a non-responsive app.
 Unfortunately for us, the image processing algorithms take a long time to run, and the delay is set to 2 seconds by default; therefore, we must either increase the delay to a reasonable time or turn it off entirety.

-For the entirety of development TDR was disabled, howeverr, it is ultimately up to you what you would like to do with this setting.
-Just be sure that when you actually do run the code, the delay is long enough for your algorithms to finish executing, otherwise Nsight will kill your processes and dump an error.
+*For the entirety of development TDR was disabled, howeverr, it is ultimately up to you what you would like to do with this setting.
+Just be sure that when you actually do run the code, the delay is long enough for your algorithms to finish executing, otherwise Nsight will kill your processes and dump an error.*

 [wndchrm]: http://scfbm.biomedcentral.com/articles/10.1186/1751-0473-3-13
 [CUDA Toolkit]: https://developer.nvidia.com/cuda-downloads